agraef/midizap/README.md

 So, in general, modifier key codes will be followed by `/D`, and precede the keycodes they are intended to modify.
 If a sequence requires different sets of modifiers for different keycodes, `/U` can be used to release a modifier that was previously pressed with `/D`.

-By default, MIDI messages translate to separate press and release sequences.
+Key-mode MIDI messages translate to separate press and release sequences.
 At the end of the press sequence, all down keys marked by `/D` will be released, and the last key not marked by `/D`, `/U`, or `/H` will remain pressed.
 The release sequence will begin by releasing the last held key.
 If keys are to be pressed as part of the release sequence, then any keys marked with `/D` will be repressed before continuing the sequence.
 Keycodes marked with `/H` remain held between the press and release sequences.

-When marking `CC` (control change) and `PB` (pitch bend) input messages with a trailing `+` or `-` in the left-hand side of a translation, they are interpreted as *incremental changes* instead.
+Incremental-mode `CC` (control change) and `PB` (pitch bend) messages are treated differently.
 Instead of providing separate press and release sequences, the output of such translations is executed whenever the controller increases or decreases, respectively.
 At the end of such sequences, all down keys will be released.
 For instance, the following translations output the letter `"a"` whenever the volume controller (`CC7`) is increased, and the letter `"b"` if it is decreased.
 Also, the number of times one of these keys is output corresponds to the actual change in the controller value.
-(Thus, if in the example `CC7` increases by 32, say, 32 `"a"`s will be output.)
+(Thus, if in the example `CC7` increases by 4, say, `"a"` will be output 4 times.)

 ~~~
 CC7+ "a"
 CC7- "b"
 ~~~

-`CC` also has an alternative incremental mode which handles *relative control changes* encoded in "sign bit" format.
-Here, a value < 64 denotes an increase, and a value > 64 a decrease (thus the 7th bit is the sign of the value change).
-The lower 6 bits then denote the amount of change (e.g., 2 increments the control by 2, whereas 66 decrements by 2).
-This format is often used with endless rotary encoders, such as the jog wheel on the Mackie MCU.
-It is denoted by using `<` and `>` in lieu of `-` and `+` as the suffix of the CC message.
-Example:
+Incremental-mode relative `CC` messages are treated in an analogous fashion, but in this case the increment or decrement is determined directly by the input message.
+For instance, the jog wheel on the Mackie MCU is of this kind, so it can be processed as follows, using `<` and `>` in lieu of `-` and `+` as the suffix of the `CC` message:

 ~~~
 CC60< XK_Left
 CC60> XK_Right
 ~~~

-Furthermore, incremental `CC` and `PB` messages can have a *step size* associated with them, which enables you to scale controller and pitch bend changes.
+Incremental `CC` and `PB` messages can also have a *step size* associated with them, which enables you to downscale controller and pitch bend changes.
 The default step size is 1 (no scaling).
 To change it, the desired step size is written in brackets immediately after the message token, but before the increment suffix.
 Thus, e.g., `CC1[2]+` denotes a sequence to be executed once whenever the controller increases by an amount of 2.
-As another (more useful) example, `PB[1170]` will give you 7 steps up and down, which is useful to emulate a shuttle wheel, such as those on the Contour Design devices, with the pitch bend wheel available on many MIDI keyboards.
+As another (more useful) example, `PB[1170]` will give you 7 steps up and down, which is useful to emulate a shuttle wheel with the pitch bend wheel available on many MIDI keyboards.
 For instance, we might map this to the `"j"` and `"k"` keys used to control the playback speed in various video editors as follows:

 ~~~
 PB[1170]- "j"